 Compared to the older RX10 III, the new mark four is mainly faster thanks to a newly developed Bionz X processor.
 It can shoot at 24 fps with AF and AE and can shoot for up to 249 JPEG images (112 Raw).
 Its 0.03 sec AF-lock speed is extremely fast.
 It’s also is the first in the series to include a touchscreen.

 A few things have remained the same, like the 24-600mm lens, but it’s the first RX10 camera to include on-sensor phase detection, with 315 AF points covering 65% of the frame (slightly over 80% in each direction).
 It’s also the first Cyber-shot to include Sony’s “High Density” AF Tracking system, from the a9, and the company says that they have improved Eye AF.

 It also gains the option to make one of the customizable buttons act as AF-On, to let you start AF and fire the shutter independently.

 Naturally the lens has optical image stabilization built-in, rated at 4.5 stops of shake reduction.
 A focus range limiter switch has been added to the side of the Mark IV’s lens, with a choice of ‘All’ or 3m-infinity.

 Since the Sony RX10 IV has the same menu layout as recently released Sony Alpha cameras, you’ll quickly find your way around if you already own one of those.

 I’ll be going over the entire Menu structure in this post, and giving you tips, pointers, and tricks along the way.
-If you’re a bit impatient, there is a more abbreviated “best settings” chapter before my conclusion.

 Are you looking for an advanced manual with tips and tricks on older models?
 You can find those posts here: